Agencies Responsible for regulating drones in the Republic of Lithuania

 - Drone operators must be knowledgeable about flight safety, regulations, local authority requirements, and weather conditions.

 - If a drone operator loses control and visual sight of the drone, they must immediately contact the nearest air traffic control tower.
-Callers must provide their name, the location of the control loss, the flight altitude at which the drone was flying, and the drone’s direction.
+Callers must provide their name, the location of the control loss, the flight altitude at which the drone was flying, and its direction.

-- UAV pilots who are under 16 years old may fly drones up to a maximum weight of 3 kilograms under the supervision of an adult.
+- UAV pilots under 16 years old may fly drones up to a maximum weight of 3 kilograms under the supervision of an adult.

 - Drone insurance is required in Lithuania.